Getting rid of live fleas is one thing, but if they have left behind a batch of eggs, the cycle will repeat.

-- One way to determine if what you are seeing is flea dirt is to place the black specks onto some white tissue and add a drop of water, if it is flea dirt it will show a red tinge.
+- One way to determine if what you are seeing is flea dirt is to place the black specks onto some white tissue and add a drop of water; if it is flea dirt, it will show a red tinge.

 How to Kill Flea Eggs – 7 Quick Methods

-It is important to remember that the eggs may well have transferred from your pet and onto other surfaces in the home, where they will continue to incubate until they hatch, then of course, if these eggs have not been treated, the fleas will reattach themselves to your pet and the process will begin all over again.
+It is important to remember that the eggs may well have transferred from your pet and onto other surfaces in the home, where they will continue to incubate until they hatch, then; of course, if these eggs have not been treated, the fleas will reattach themselves to your pet, and the process will begin all over again.

 - You can begin tackling the flea eggs by thoroughly cleaning your home.
-When doing this you must ensure that you are brutal in your approach.
+When doing this, you must ensure that you are brutal in your approach.
 A simple whizz around with the vacuum cleaner will not be enough.

-- Once you have cleaned the entire home, you can now use a flea repellent spray which can be sprayed all around the home and will assist in your battle against another infestation.
+- Once you have cleaned the entire home, you can now use a flea repellent spray, which can be sprayed all around the home and will assist in your battle against another infestation.

-- You may decide to steam clean your carpets which is an excellent way to kill flea eggs hiding within the pile but it is important to remember that this will only tackle the areas which you can reach with it and so further cleaning will be required in those harder to reach areas.
+- You may decide to steam clean your carpets, which is an excellent way to kill flea eggs hiding within the pile, but it is important to remember that this will only tackle the areas which you can reach with it and so further cleaning will be required in those harder to reach areas.

-- Regularly comb through your pets fur with a special electric flea comb to make sure that any unwelcome visitors are spotted as early as possible, the sooner you spot them, the easier it will be to treat the problem.
+- Regularly comb through your pet’s fur with a special electric flea comb to make sure that any unwelcome visitors are spotted as early as possible; the sooner you spot them, the easier it will be to treat the problem.

 Bedbugs and scabies are parasites that'll bite and prey on humans.
-So, what are the differences between scabies vs. bed bugs?
+So, what are the differences between scabies vs. bed bugs - and how to kill them?
 In summary, bedbugs are ovular light brown...

-Cockroaches never go away, they never rest, they persist, they adapt and reproduce more - which is makes it super difficult to control these household bugs - try the best roach bait.
+Cockroaches never go away, and they never rest, they persist, they adapt and reproduce more - which is makes it super difficult to control these household bugs - try the best roach bait.
 Below...